david-tejada/rango/readme.md

 Now the extra hints disappear and we are left with the custom hints that we just defined.
 We can see that similar elements also display hints.
 Next time we visit the page those hints will be displayed by default.

-This same process can be used to exclude hints using the command `exclude <user.rango_target>`.
+This same process can be used to exclude hints using the command `exclude <target>`.
 With the command `hint more` we can display any previously excluded hints.

 If after using the `include` or `exclude` command you are not happy with the hints marked for inclusion/exclusion you can use the command `some less` (you might have to use it a few times if you've already used the command `some more`) to remove the recently marked hints and start over.
 This will keep any hints marked with a previous `include` or `exclude` command.